The condition of vertigo is common in the senior population and in people who have experienced certain brain injuries.

 For the case of cervical vertigo, these therapies may be administered in the hopes of repairing a damaged nerve or blood vessel.
 Most patients who have undergone regenerative therapy report reduced pain and symptoms in a matter of days.

-Looking to alternative medicine for treatment may allow patients to experience minimal symptoms, pain, and improved quality of life.
+Looking at alternative medicine for treatment may allow patients to experience minimal symptoms, pain, and improved quality of life.
 Experts at CELLAXYS are knowledgeable about these procedures and willing to work with patients to ensure that they are receiving the best care available.